ADD CONDITION

 Patient Counseling

-It is critical to use aseptic technique during all manipulations performed in an appropriate laminar flow hood.
-Once the outlet site has been accessed, the withdrawal of the container's contents should be completed promptly in one continuous operation.
-Additionally, patients should be reminded to visually inspect parenteral drug products for particulate matter and discoloration prior to administration, whenever the solution container allows for such inspection.
-If any leaks are detected after removing the overwrap, the solution should be discarded, as sterility may be compromised.
+Once the outlet site has been entered, the withdrawal of the container's contents should be completed promptly in one continuous operation.
+Providers should also advise patients to visually inspect parenteral drug products for particulate matter and discoloration prior to administration, whenever the solution container permits.
+It is normal to observe some opacity of the plastic due to moisture absorption during the sterilization process, and this does not affect the solution's quality or safety.

 Storage and Handling